aibasel/downward/BUILD.md

 If you use a configuration often, it might make sense to add an alias for it in {{{build_configs.py}}}.

+Fast Downward automatically includes an LP Solver in the build if it is needed and the solver is detected on the system.
+If you want to explicitly build without LP solvers that are installed on your system, use {{{./build.py release_no_lp}}}, or a [[ObtainingAndRunningFastDownward#Manual_Builds|manual build]] with the option {{{-DUSE_LP=NO}}}.

+If you don't want to permanently modify your environment, you can also set these variables directly when calling CMake.

 ## Running the planner

 [[does not belong here, but perhaps include a one-line example to test the build]]